Introduction to ASP.NET Core Framework

 History of ASP.NET

-As we know, ASP.NET is the framework which has been used to develop data-driven web applications for many years.
-Since then, the ASP.NET Framework went through a steady evolutionary change and finally, the most decent evolution is ASP.NET Core (you can also call it.NET).
+As we know, ASP.NET is the framework that has been used to develop Data-Driven Web Applications for many years.
+Since then, the ASP.NET Framework has gone through a steady evolutionary change, and finally, the most decent evolution is ASP.NET Core (you can also call it.NET).

-- The ASP.NET Core is not a continuous part of ASP.NET 4.6.
-Instead, it is completely a new framework.
+- The ASP.NET Core (.NET) is not a continuous part of the ASP.NET 4.x Framework.
+Instead, it is a completely new framework.

-- This Framework is an actual re-write of the current ASP.NET 4.6 Framework, but with much smaller and a lot more modular.
+- This Framework is an actual rewrite of the current ASP.NET 4.x Framework but with a much smaller and a lot more modular.

 - Some people think that many things remain the same, but that is not completely true.
 The ASP.NET Core is actually a big fundamental change to the ASP.NET Framework.